Code-Institute-Submissions/Ocean-memory-game/README.md

 #### User Stories

 As a child aged 6 years and up I want:
-1.To be able to easily understand the buttons of the game.
+1. To be able to easily understand the buttons of the game.
-2.The ability to choos a level that I am confortable with.
+2. The ability to choos a level that I am confortable with.
-3.Visual images that I recognise and can name or learn the name of.
+3. Visual images that I recognise and can name or learn the name of.
 4. The ability to move between levels as I play.

 As the adult player, I want: